 Mr. Gundlach is CEO of DoubleLine.
 In 2011, he appeared on the cover of Barron's as "The New Bond King."
 In 2013, Institutional Investor named him "Money Manager of the Year."
 In 2012, 2015 and 2016, he was named one of "The Fifty Most Influential" in Bloomberg Markets.
 In 2017, he was inducted into the FIASI Fixed Income Hall of Fame.
 Mr. Gundlach is a summa cum laude graduate of Dartmouth College, with degrees in Mathematics and Philosophy.

-As DoubleLine’s Deputy Chief Investment Officer, Jeffrey Sherman oversees and administers DoubleLine’s Investment Management sub-committee coordinating and implementing policies and processes across the investment teams.
-He also serves as lead portfolio manager for multi-sector and derivative-based strategies.
-Mr. Sherman is a member of DoubleLine’s Executive Management and Fixed Income Asset Allocation Committees.
-He can be heard regularly on his podcast “The Sherman Show” (Twitter @ShermanShowPod, ShermanShow@Doubleline.com) where he interviews distinguished guests, giving listeners insight into DoubleLine’s current views.
-In 2018, Money Management Executive named Jeffrey Sherman as one of “10 Fund Managers to Watch” in its yearly special report.
-Prior to joining DoubleLine in 2009, Mr. Sherman was a Senior Vice President at TCW where he worked as a portfolio manager and quantitative analyst focused on fixed income and real-asset portfolios.
-He was a statistics and mathematics instructor at both the University of the Pacific and Florida State University.
-Mr. Sherman taught Quantitative Methods for Level I candidates in the CFA LA/USC Review Program for many years.
-He holds a B.S. in Applied Mathematics from the University of the Pacific and an M.S. in Financial Engineering from the Claremont Graduate University.
+Jeffrey Sherman, DoubleLine’s Deputy Chief Investment Officer, is a thought leader, portfolio manager and public speaker in the industry.
+Mr. Sherman is a member of DoubleLine’s Fixed Income and Global Asset Allocation committees, and he serves as lead portfolio manager for the firm’s multi-sector and derivative-based strategies.
+In his role, Mr. Sherman guides the investment teams in developing top-down macro views and collaborative asset allocation processes throughout a market cycle.
+Additionally, he is a member of DoubleLine’s Executive Management Committee.
+In 2018, Money Management Executive named Mr. Sherman as one of “10 Fund Managers to Watch” in its yearly special report.
+Prior to joining DoubleLine in 2009, Mr. Sherman was a Senior Vice President at TCW, where he worked as a portfolio manager and quantitative analyst focused on fixed income and real-asset portfolios.
+Prior to that, he was a statistics and mathematics instructor at the University of the Pacific and Florida State University.
+Mr. Sherman taught Quantitative Methods for Level I candidates in the USC/CFALA CFA® Review Program for many years.
+He holds a B.S. in Applied Mathematics from the University of the Pacific and an M.S. in Financial Engineering from Claremont Graduate University.
 Mr. Sherman is a CFA® charterholder.